IT Consultant Insurance

 Even when it's not required, it's important to have insurance.
 Without it, medical bills and legal costs from a single accident or error could potentially bankrupt your business.
 You can consult an insurance agent for advice about common exposures, or how to fill any coverage gaps.

-Do IT consultants need professional indemnity insurance?
+Do IT consultants need professional liability insurance?

 Specifically for IT consultants and other technology businesses, you can bundle E&O coverage with cyber insurance in a tech E&O policy.
 This would be cheaper than purchasing the policies individually.